fossasia/yaydoc/README.md

      6) DOCURL      (custom url at which site should be published.
                      If it is not set then default gh-pages url is used which is of the format
                      <username or organization>.github.io/<reponame>)
+     7) DOCTHEME    (name of the theme, default alabaster)

+ Click [here](http://www.sphinx-doc.org/en/stable/theming.html#builtin-themes) to see a list of supported themes

  your git url should look like this
   ```shell